 Highlights of the current season are an engagement at Konzerthaus Berlin and a collaboration with the Kammerphilharmonie Graubünden.

 Their debut CD with works by Schumann and Ravel appeared in 2012 (label monton).
 A second CD with works by Vasks and Brahms was released in 2013 (label Acousence).
-Soon they will be launching a new CD with early works of Debussy, Rachmaninoff, Shostakovitch and Henze, further a piece written for the trio by Swiss composer Jannik Giger.
+In February 2017 their newest CD followed with early works of Debussy, Rachmaninov, Shostakovitch and Henze, further a piece written for the trio by Swiss composer Jannik Giger.